 These all take time, repeated practice and finding out how you can make them work for you, but they are starting points to untangle the mess in your mind and finally start living by your own agreements.

-I liked this one, because it draws on a stack of knowledge we don’t draw on too often (Toltec culture).
+I liked The Four Agreements because it draws on a stack of knowledge we don’t bump into too often: Toltec culture.
 These principles aren’t revolutionary, but solid ground to build on.
-Heads up: There’s a follow up to this book too, called The Fifth Agreement.
-You can expect it on here fairly soon.
+Heads up: There’s a follow up to this book too, called The Fifth Agreement, which acts as both an updated and expanded version of this book.

 Who would I recommend The Four Agreements summary to?